When did you start writing?

 Something someone says.
 Stray, random thoughts.
 An article in the news.
 Just about anywhere, and I don’t usually go looking for them.
 I got the idea for Breathers because I wondered what it would be like to be a zombie rather than one of the humans running away from them.

 Who is your favorite author?
-Who are some of the other authors who influenced you?
+Which authors influenced you?

 How long does it take you to write a book?